 When I was initially designing my remote control set up, several minor details sprung up that became major problems.
 Internet access is an absolute must for remote control for obvious reasons but because this hobby takes place far from populated areas there are limited choices available for Internet access.

-Currently there are several products on the market that offer remote control access to Internet connected computers such as, Go To My PC, Anyplace Control, and Teamviewer.
-All of these companies offer great products that do come with some limitations; cost for one thing with Go To My PC which runs around $20 per month.
-Anyplace control requires you to purchase the software upfront and pay a minor fee for continued updates.
+Currently there are several products on the market that offer remote control access to Internet connected computers such as, SplashTop, Remote PC, and Teamviewer.
+All of these companies offer great products that do come with some limitations; cost for one thing, some running about $20 per month.
+SplashTop has a minor fee and is quite easy to use.
 I currently use Remote PC and pay about $25 per year for two computers.
 I STRONGLY suggest to NOT use Teamviewer as they recently removed free usage from the majority of their users in the effort to sell their montly access.
 Certainly it is their platform and they can do this but many of us who were using the platform correctly were removed and denied our appeals.
-I have found Teamviewer to be faster than most applications but their unwillingness to properly evalute users has lost my business forever.
+I have found Teamviewer to be SLIGHTLY faster than most applications but their unwillingness to properly evalute users has lost my business forever.

 One other issue that came up was the decision to leave the power on between imaging sessions or find some way to remote-control power operation.
 Digital Loggers is a company that manufacturers a product called the Web Power Switch that offered the perfect solution to my problem.
 This power switch comes with a total of 10, 110 volts, 15 amp outlets, eight of which can be controlled remotely over the Internet.
 This product has its own NIC (Network card) which enables the user to access it over the Internet and turn on or off specific outlets.